 I am conducting postdoctoral research in STEM education in schools.
 My research experience to date is in pedagogy, technology enhanced learning in schools, teacher professional learning and curriculum studies in STEM education, English and the Social Sciences.
-I also teach and supervise postgraduate students in education.
+I also teach and supervise postgraduate students in teacher education.

 Prior to joining UTS in February 2016, I was a full-time academic at Western Sydney University and prior to that at the University of Sydney.